-Recently, it was reported by CivilBeat.com that the U.S. Department of Housing and Urban Development (HUD) forced the City of Honolulu to repay nearly $8 Million in Federal Community Development Block Grant funds that were sent to a non-profit organization that serves the elderly.
+CivilBeat.com reported HUGE grant mistakes that forced the U.S. Department of Housing and Urban Development (HUD) to request the City of Honolulu to repay nearly $8 Million in Federal Community Development Block Grant funds that were sent to a non-profit organization that serves the elderly.

-In a scathing 15 page report, the HUD also raised questions about the monitoring and oversight provided by the grantee over the subrecipient.
+In a scathing 15 page report, HUD questioned the level of sub-recipient monitoring and failure of oversight provided by the grantee.

-Let’s look at nine major findings of the reports with what happened and how you can avoid getting in the same situation.
+Let’s look at nine major findings of the reports with what happened and how you can avoid making similar grant mistakes in the future.

 1) Unallowable Spending Likely

-The Grantee authorized the funds to be spent developing facilities including a Wellness Center and cabins, but didn’t strongly monitor how or where the monies were spent.
+The grantee authorized the funds to be spent developing facilities including a Wellness Center and cabins but didn’t strongly monitor how or where the monies were actually spent.

-• The lack of monitoring increased the chances of unallowable expenditures such as duplicate and inappropriate payments.
+- The lack of monitoring increased the chances of unallowable expenditures including duplicate and inappropriate payments.

 2) Federal Funds Spent to Violate Laws